Debbie McGee: Early life and magic career

+Personal life

 McGee's pastimes include golf and she has played in celebrity charity events.

-In January 2019, McGee announced that she had overcome the early stages of breast cancer in 2018, however after a small surgical procedure was given the all-clear.
+In January 2019, McGee announced that she had overcome the early stages of breast cancer in 2018; after a small surgical procedure she had been given the all-clear.

 Other work

 Dance company

 In 2000, McGee and Daniels set up Ballet Imaginaire to produce ballet shows and tour them around the country.
-However, the enterprise did not have financial success.
+The enterprise was never intended to be financially successful (as acknowledged in When Louis Met...) but in the three years it was active it did achieve its stated objective of allowing Debbie to fulfil a lifelong dream of producing ballet and achieving recognition as a dancer.

 Radio

 In 2004 McGee presented Box Jumpers, a two-part radio documentary about magician's assistants for BBC Radio 4.
 She works as a presenter for BBC Radio Berkshire, where, since 8 June 2008, she has hosted a regular Sunday morning show from 9 am to noon.

 On 12 June 2018, McGee was a guest on the BBC Radio 4 programme My Teenage Diaries.

 Television and film

 In 2001, McGee and Daniels were the subjects of an episode of When Louis Met..., a documentary filmed by Louis Theroux.
 The episode, titled When Louis Met...
 Paul and Debbie, was broadcast on BBC Two and subsequently Netflix.

 In 2001, McGee appeared in the documentary Paul Daniels in a Black Hole, which challenged Daniels to be recognised as a famed magician in the United States within one week.